 - Hiking to the Hollywood sign is the only way to get up close.

-- Check out the view from the Hollywood Bowl Overlook.
-Fingers crossed it won’t be raining like it was when I was there!
+- Hollywood Bowl Overlook.
+A great view, fingers crossed it won’t be raining like it was when I was there!

-- Day or night, The Grove always has something going on and places to eat, drink and shop.
+- The Grove, day or night it always has something going on and places to eat, drink and shop.